yogeshrajput-pixel/excel-brand-protection-dashboard/README.md

 ## Overview

-This project demonstrates an interactive Microsoft Excel dashboard created for brand protection analytics.
-The original client information has been removed and replaced with anonymized names and publicly available sample data.
+This dashboard was designed to help stakeholders monitor brand protection performance through an interactive Excel reporting interface.
+It consolidates operational metrics into a single view, allowing users to filter data, track KPIs, and identify trends efficiently.

 ## Dashboard Preview